 - Effect of water scarcity on Plants

-BYJU’S provides solutions for all the classes and chapters in brief.
+BYJU’S provides NCERT Solutions for all the classes and chapters in brief.
 Our interactive teaching methodology supported by innovative study material will help you remember the concepts forever.
-To get access to all the study material we provide, download BYJU’S Learning App.
+To get access to all the study material we provide, download the BYJU’S Learning App.